railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

    From this point in the book navigation from the main menu is written as a series of menu entries connected by the :menuselection:`-->` character.
-Instead of seeing “ Select Administration in the Menu toolbar then click Translations > Load New Language ” you'll just get “ use menu :menuselection:`Administration --> Translations --> Load New Language` ”.
+Instead of seeing “ Select Administration in the Menu toolbar then click Translations > Load an Official Translation ” you'll just get “ use menu :menuselection:`Administration --> Translations --> Load an Official Translation` ”.

 .. index:: Requests